What Is A Therapy Dog?

 therapy dog is trained to provide affection, comfort, support and love for children and adults with a physical or emotional disability.

-Our puppies are trained from 8 weeks to 6 months of age, then placed with the client or family and given support to continue their journey towards becoming an accredited therapy dog at 12-15 months of age.
+Our puppies were trained from 8 weeks to 6 months of age, then placed with the client or family and given support to continue their journey towards becoming an accredited therapy dog at 12-15 months of age.

 For those who don’t need the task-specific expertise of an assistance dog, a therapy dog may be a more suitable option for some people or families.